phuong/email-template-editor/README.md

 When use ETE, you will build your email templates on **html** and **css** files as we did with frontend.
 ETE will combine to inline css template.
-By the way, ETE will render a viewable file (in **rendered**) with faked data (defined in **data.json**) so you can see how it looks.
+By the way, ETE will render a viewable file (in **rendered**) with faked data (defined in **data.json**) so you can see how your looks.

 ## django